 The Northern Bridge Doctoral Training Partnership invites top-calibre applicants to apply to its doctoral studentships competition 2018.
 More than fifty fully-funded doctoral studentships are available across the full range of arts and humanities subjects, including in Law.

-Northern Bridge Doctoral Training Partnership offers the high-quality supervisory expertise and exceptional resources of Durham University, Newcastle University and Queen’s University Belfast and their partners for the training and development of outstanding Arts and Humanities postgraduate researchers.
-The awards cover tuition fees and provide a maintenance grant of £14,553 national rate for UK applicants.
+Northern Bridge Doctoral Training Partnership offers the high-quality supervisory expertise and exceptional resources of Durham University, Newcastle University, Queen’s University Belfast, Ulster University, Sunderland University, Teeside University, and Northubmbria University, and their partners for the training and development of outstanding Arts and Humanities postgraduate researchers.
+The awards cover tuition fees and provide a maintenance grant of £14,777 national rate for UK applicants.
 They cover tuition fees only for EU students.

 Northern Bridge provide a comprehensive and attractive package of financial support over the duration of study, which incorporates:

 - fees and maintenance at the UK Research Councils’ national rate

 - a research training support grant (RTSG) to fund the costs of study abroad, conference attendance and fieldwork

 - financial support to attend our cohort-building events